Exploring usability of Reddit in data science and knowledge processing: Analysis and findings

-As shown in Figure~\ref{fig:topics_methods_histogram}, within arXiv, Reddit has been used for a study of a variety of research topics.
-However, Reddit dataset is present also in other sources.
-To show how the number of scholarly papers (related to Reddit) changed between 2010 and 2021, 10 databases have been analysed.
-As shown in Figure~\ref{fig:reddit_scientific_databases} the number of articles each year rises year to year dynamically (RQ3).
+Let us now address \textbf{RQ3} and \textbf{RQ4}.
+Even though they cannot be unequivocally answered, possible answers can be experimentally explored.
+To verify the change over time of the number of scholarly papers related to Reddit, between 2010 and 2021, 10 databases have been analysed and queried for the term ``reddit''.
+As shown in Figure~\ref{fig:reddit_scientific_databases} the number of found articles raises year to year (\textbf{RQ3}).